JakeVelicer/HotWings/README.md

 # cfa353fa18
-This is the readme for the project
+This is the readme for the Hot Wings